typesense/typesense-dart/README.md

 Dart client library for accessing the HTTP API of [Typesense][typesense] search engine.

 Note: This package is still under development.
-Version `0.2.0` will be fully migrated to null safety; [related issue][nnbd].
 Some existing APIs might change or new APIs might be available in the future.

 ## Installation